-The LRC is a library serving a number of academic programs.
-The center is located in a defined learning space within the college.
+The Library and Resource Center (LRC) is a library serving a number of academic programs.
+The Center is located in a defined learning space within the Institute.
 The LRC houses the print collection of reference books, print journals, and media titles.
-It is the central location for access and distribution of a broad range of databases and web-based resources that are accessible on computers in the LRC or at any location in the college.
+It is the central location for access and distribution of a broad range of databases and web-based resources that are accessible on computers in the LRC or at any location in the Institute.
 The LRC provides a quiet environment for study or research and is staffed by knowledgeable and trained professionals.